Justin-Lund/PS-Remote-Support/README.md

 * Get a list of all installed programs on a remote computer
 * Access the filesystem of remote computer

-* Invoke group policy update on a remote computer
 * Remotely map network drives
+* Invoke group policy update

 * Fix Printer Issues